Tshewangdorji7257/02230312_WEB101_PA2/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+# Pokémon Explorer

+Pokémon Explorer is a React application that allows users to explore Pokémon data fetched from the PokeAPI.
+It includes features such as viewing Pokémon details, catching and releasing Pokémon, searching for specific Pokémon, and pagination through a list of Pokémon.

+## Features

+- **Home Page**:
+  - Displays a search input to find specific Pokémon by name or ID.
+  - Pagination controls to navigate through the list of Pokémon.
+  - Option to view caught Pokémon.

+- **PokemonDetails Component**:
+  - Shows details of a selected Pokémon including its image, type, basic stats, and moves.
+  - Provides options to catch the Pokémon and navigate back to the Home page.

+- **CaughtPokemon Component**:
+  - Lists Pokémon that have been caught.
+  - Allows users to release caught Pokémon.

+- **PokemonList Component**:
+  - Displays a grid of Pokémon cards, each showing Pokémon name and image.
+  - Clicking on a Pokémon card fetches and displays detailed information about that Pokémon.

+- **usePokemonStore Hook**:
+  - Manages global state including Pokémon list, selected Pokémon details, search input value, pagination, loading state, error handling, caught Pokémon list, and related actions using Zustand.
+  - Utilizes localStorage to persist caught Pokémon across sessions.

 ## Deploy on Vercel